dainst/idai-field/README.md

 ## Unit - Testing

 The app must have been build (`npm run build`) before running the tests.
-To run the tests, execute one of the following commands
+To execute the tests, run

 ```
-$ npm test      # runs tests once
+$ npm test
-$ npm test:loop # runs tests continuously
 ```

-This second command runs the tests in a loop and is useful, when the sources are automatically recompiled on every change, as for example IntelliJ does.

 ### Troubleshooting